uiceds/syllabus/manuscript.md

 ## Course Structure

 This course is structured as a series of modules, with each module containing recorded lectures, readings, and quizzes to be completed before each class meeting.
-Class meetings will be hybrid in-person and on Zoom, and will focus on hands-on application of the material that was covered in recorded lectures and readings through the use of in-class worksheets.
+Class meetings will be in-person, and will focus on hands-on application of the material that was covered in recorded lectures and readings through the use of in-class worksheets.
-The in-class worksheets will be graded, but will not count toward the final grade.
-Instead, students who have an average worksheet score of at least 90% (averaged among all worksheets) will be allowed to drop their lowest-scoring midterm exam.
+The in-class worksheets will be completed in groups and will be graded.
+If students do not finish the worksheet during class or are absent, up to 70% of points can be made up by completing the post-class worksheet review.
+Online students can get 100% of points by completing the post-class worksheet review.
 Near the beginning or the semester, 4-credit students will choose a topic for a project, which they will work on throughout the semester, applying the concepts that we learn in class.
-Additionally, students will complete homework assignments, 3 midterms and a final exam.
+Additionally, students will complete homework assignments and 3 exams.

 ## Course Requirements and Assessment Overview
 * Grades will be assigned based on several types of deliverables: